nicheinc/nullable/docs/v2-migration-guide.md

 need for allocations, and it also means that updates can now be meaningfully compared using `==`.

-Unlike `StringSlice`, `SliceUpdate` can distinguish between removed and set to `nil`.
-This is more in line with non-slice updates, which could always distinguish between removed and set to the zero value.

 In `nullable` version 1, only `nullable.String` implements `fmt.Stringer`.
 With
 go 1.18 generics, it's not possible to implement an interface only for particular type parameters of a generic type, leaving us with the choice to